Tianqi Emperor Zhu Youjiao — Excellent Carpenter Monarch and A Weird Explosion During His Reign

-Despite his monarch status, he was widely considered as the second most exceptional carpenter artist in the history of China.
+Despite his monarch status, he was widely considered the second most exceptional carpenter artist in the history of China.

-Unfortunately, after the Ming Dynasty ended, most of his masterpieces didn’t preserve and pass on.
+Unfortunately, most of his masterpieces didn't preserve after the Ming Dynasty ended.

 Colored Glaze Lion Renovated During Tianqi Emperor's Reign, Used As Mythical, Fortunate Animal Guarding in Front of Temples — Palace Museum

 A Destructive, Mysterious Explosion

-In the sixth year of his rule, an extremely weird and mysterious explosion happened in the capital city, which was widely considered as a warning of the Tianqi Emperor being a horrible monarch.
+In the sixth year of his rule, an extremely weird and mysterious explosion happened in the capital city, widely considered a warning of the Tianqi Emperor being a horrible monarch.

-The year before this mysterious explosion, many extreme natural phenomena had appeared, including severe drought and cold, red and purple clouds in the sky, etc.
+Many extreme natural phenomena had appeared the year before this mysterious explosion, including severe drought and cold, red and purple clouds in the sky, etc.

 Days before the explosion, people saw colorful and black clouds and heard unexplainable music; some statues of the God of Fire also shook intensely.

 On that explosion day, a colossal fireball rushed out into the sky and exploded; with a shocking blare, dust, cracks, blood, and pieces of body parts were spreading, along with countless cries and screams.

-The Tianqi Emperor’s crown prince was dead in this explosion, and so did more than 20,000 other people.
+The Tianqi Emperor’s crown prince died in this explosion, as did more than 20,000 other people.

-The weird explosion in the Ming Dynasty cannot be explained by poor management of ammunition or earthquake.
+The mysterious explosion in the Ming Dynasty cannot be explained by poor ammunition management or earthquake.

 The most bizarre thing was that all the dead were naked; their clothes and jewelry were blown to a mountain near the capital city.

 Scared Emperor and His Sudden Death

-This mysterious disaster made the Tianqi Emperor believe that he was a horrible monarch; so he wrote and published an article of self-criticizing, and tried to make up his mind to be a better emperor.
+This mysterious disaster made the Tianqi Emperor believe he was a horrible monarch, so he wrote and published an article of self-criticizing and tried to make up his mind to be a better emperor.